trbouma/vwi/README.md

 - ```urn:vwi``` would follow the same standard conventions for defining service endpoints that can be defined according the W3C DID specification.

-This would enable the introspection of a ```urn:vwi``` identifier for additional capabilitiies suchs as WHOIS (publicy verifiable information)
+This would enable the introspection of a ```urn:vwi``` identifier for additional capabilitiies such as WHOIS/RDAP (publicy verifiable information)